murat-cileli/murat.bio/content/blog/add-gaps-your-linux-workspace.md

 - Gap width/height can be changed with `panel_size` property.
 - Panels may not visible if `panel_shrink` set to 1 or 0 depending on your desktop environment.
-- If you are not using a compositing Window Manager, try to change `1` to `0` in `panel_size` property or else there will be 1 px lines around the screen.
+- If you are not using a compositing Window Manager, try to change `1` to `0` of `panel_size` property or else there will be 1px lines around the screen edges.

 To keep up to date with my latest posts, you can follow me on [LinkedIn](https://www.linkedin.com/in/murat-cileli/).